Nadrieril/blog/_posts/2025-11-13-pinning-is-a-kind-of-static-borrow.md

 Note also that the reason for the linked list types being `!Unpin` is that swapping out two `Entry`s would create an inconsistency in the reference cycle.
-In some way the "cause" of `Entry: !Unpin` is the contained `&weak Collection`; similarly the "cause" of `B: !Unpin` is the consistency between the two `&AtomicBool`.
+In some way the "cause" of `Entry: !Unpin` is the contained `&weak Collection`, so when `entry.collection.is_none()` we could safely move the entry around.
+Similarly the reason that `B` is `!Unpin` is to ensure we don't change the `&AtomicBool` while `B` is weakly borrowed.

 So here we go, I personally found this enlightening: `Pin<P>` is basically a way to manage a particular kind of untracked static borrow in a safe API.
-When I receive a `Pin<P>` I can store the attached weak reference wherever I want, and holding such a weak reference limits what can happen to the place just enough that we can keep things consistent.
+When I receive a `Pin<P>` I can store the attached weak reference wherever I want, and holding such a weak reference limits what can happen to the place just enough that we can keep things consistent and safe.

 I am by no means a `Pin` expert, this is potentially incorrect in subtle ways, please let me know if so.
 And let me know if you found this mental model helpful!